-There is potential to replace small gas fired furnaces or inefficient electric resistance space heaters commonly used in multi-family.
+This technology is most appropriate for units with in-suite heating systems.
+There is potential to replace small gas-fired furnaces or inefficient electric resistance space heaters commonly used in multi-family.

-This measure is emerging and currently undergoing testing and data collection for potential by CalMTA, NEEA, and Cal ETP.
+This measure is emerging and currently undergoing testing and data collection for potential by CalMTA, NEEA, NYPA, and Cal ETP.

+Actual performance at this stage is not documented, but a recent NEEP Report (NEEP2024) expects efficiencies to be slightly less than cold climate mini-splits system.

+Like other plug-in devices, the persistence of energy savings will need to be monitored and assessed since the equipment can be removed from the buildings.

 Applicability to Connecticut